Documentation

 WASM Boilerplate (Golang)

-If you prefer to start from scratch, or want to understand what the Auto Scaffold Generator produces, here is the boilerplate.
+If you prefer to start from scratch or want to understand the output of the Auto Scaffold Generator, review the boilerplate below.
 When compiling Go to WebAssembly for nLink, we utilize wasip1 and standard c-shared build modes to construct a WASI Reactor.
-A Reactor maintains state between function runs without exiting, allowing nLink's execution engine to directly invoke linear memory hooks.
+A Reactor maintains state between function invocations without exiting, allowing nLink's execution engine to directly invoke linear memory hooks.

 package main